 - 1. To elect nine directors to the Board of Directors of SIGA; - 2.
-To vote on a non-binding advisory resolution regarding executive compensation; - 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2020; and - 4.
-To transact such other business as may properly come before the Annual Meeting or at any adjournment or postponement thereof.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2021; and - 3.
+To transact such other business as may properly come before the Annual Meeting and at any adjournment or postponement thereof.

-Stockholders of record at the close of business on April 24, 2020 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+Stockholders of record at the close of business on April 19, 2021 are entitled to notice of, and to vote at, the Annual Meeting and any adjournment or postponement thereof.